memmaker/ngman/README.md

 Example:

-    {
-        "Domain": "example.com",
-        "UsePHP": true,
-        "RootPath": "/var/www/example.com"
-    }
+    Domain = 'example.org'
+    RootPath = '/var/www/example'
+    UsePHP = true # <-- this is the important part

 ngman will then insert the template called **"php-fpm-support"** from the **"nginx.txt"** file into the nginx configuration of that site.

 ### Misc.
 Options

-The JSON files for the site configuration also allow adding an array of miscellaneous options to the nginx config file.
+The TOML files for the site configuration also allow adding an array of miscellaneous options to the nginx config file.

 Every string to be found in the array called **"MiscOptions"** in a site configuration